 For instance, a popular fundraiser for some schools is the car raffle.
 Sometimes the raffle is for a car, and sometimes it’s for the use of a car (a three-year lease, perhaps).
 Many seasoned “ticket sellers” know the people that they sell to, so they simply ask them to fill out the ticket stub with their name and phone number.

 Ticket stubs should be filled out completely, with name, address, phone number and email.
 After the raffle is held and the prize awarded, all those non-winning stubs are taken to a computer where the information contained on them is entered into a database.
 These folks now become part of the annual appeal for the school, or at least the next car raffle.
 With today’s event and ticket software availability, participants may even be able to get their tickets online, and be require to complete the fields of demographic information.

 Where did this idea come from?
 Many years ago, this is what a group of sisters who taught at an inner-city school in Philadelphia, Pennsylvania.
 While the parish tried to figure out how to get out of debt, the school had been operating in the black, with NO subsidy (OK, “investment”) from the parish.

 Indeed, they “get it.”

 The only way that more people are going to come to your events are if they are invited by their friends.
-A recent event in our neighborhood had significantly fewer people this year attend.
-The event was capped in the past at 224 attendees.
-This year, there were only about 75.
+About five years ago, a popular event in our neighborhood had significantly fewer people this year attend.
+The event had always been capped at 224 attendees.
+That year, there were only about 75.
 What happened?

 3 families that usually fill one or two tables with 8 or more of their friends had other family commitments happen the same day.
 That was 30 or so people right there.
 More over, another regular attendee noted he had 6 invitations to charitable events that month, and had to make some decisions regarding which ones he would support.

-So here’s a question: How many people do you need to sell out an event that has a maximum of 224 attendees?
+So here’s a question: How many people do you need to connect with to sell out an event that has a maximum of 224 attendees?